MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

   increases resolution latency, especially when using a non-HTTPS-aware recursive resolver.
 An alternative would be to alias the zone apex directly to a name managed by a CDN.

+* The A, AAAA, HTTPS resolutions are independent lookups so may observe and follow different CNAMEs to different CDNs.
+  Clients may thus find a SvcDomainName pointing to a name other than the one which returned along with the A and AAAA lookups and will need to do an additional resolution for them.
+  Including ipv6hint and ipv4hint will reduce the performance impact of this case.

+* If only not all CDNs publish HTTPS records, clients will sometimes receive NODATA for HTTPS queries (as with cdn3.svc3.example above), and thus no echconfig, but could receive A/AAAA records from a different CDN which does support ECH.
+Clients will be unable to use ECH in this case.

 ### Non-HTTPS uses